-- Quarterly and year-to-date comparisons of premium and priced loss ratios against annual business plans.
+- Quarterly and year-to-date comparisons of premium and priced loss ratios against annual business plans

-- Quarterly and year-to-date new vs. renewal business report when appro-priate.
+- Quarterly and year-to-date new vs. renewal business report when appropriate.

-- Quarterly and year-to-date individual losses in excess of $5m (cat losses should be reported as a single entry) or USD equivalent.
+- Quarterly and year-to-date individual losses in excess of $5m (cat losses should be reported as a single entry) or USD equivalent

-- Underwriting results by underwriting year or year of account by line of business on both a gross and net basis.
+- Underwriting results by underwriting year or year of account by line of business on both a gross and net basis

-- Updates on underwriting system changes, developments.
+- Updates on material underwriting system changes, developments

-- Major underwriting staff changes, promotions, additions.
+- Major underwriting staff changes

 D. Outside Advisors

 The Committee shall have access to and authority to retain independent advisors, including legal counsel, external auditors and financial advisors, if and when it deems necessary to perform its duties.
-The Committee may retain these advisors without seeking Board approval and may ap-prove related fees and retention terms.
-The Committee will notify the Board of such actions and provide updates to the Board as appropriate.E.
-Membership
+The Risk Committee may retain these advisors and may approve related fees and retention terms.
+The Risk Committee will notify the Board of such actions and provide updates to the Board as appropriate.

-The Committee shall consist of no fewer than three (3) directors, as determined by the Board.
-A majority of the members of the Committee shall be non-management directors.
-The Committee members shall be appointed annually by a majority vote of the Board on the recommendation of the Corporate Governance and Nominating Committee.
-The Committee members may be re-moved, with or without cause, by a majority vote of the Board.F.
-Chairman
+The Committee Members shall be appointed annually by a majority vote of the Board on the recommendation of the Corporate Governance and Nominating Committee.
+The Committee Members may be removed by a majority vote of the Board.